enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 net = Chain(Dense(k, 1))  # k inputs and one output
 ````

-Since BFlux works with vectors, we need to be able to transform a vector to
+Since BayesFlux works with vectors, we need to be able to transform a vector to
 the above network and back.
 We thus need a NetworkConstructor, which we obtain
 as a the return value of a `destruct`